Image courtesy of Stefan Weil – support his work here

 What do the Coronavirus regulations actually say about protests?

-The new regulations brought in on 14 September 2020 confirm that protests are allowed if they are:
+The new regulations brought in on 14 September 2020 confirmed that protests are allowed if they were:

 - … organised by a business, a charitable, benevolent or philanthropic institution, a public body, or a political body, and

 - the gathering organiser [has carried out a risk assessment and takes all reasonable measures to limit the risk of transmission of the coronavirus]

 This is still in place in the regulations for Tiers 1, 2 and 3.
 The exemption has been removed for Tier 4.
 The implications of this removal are uncertain.